ethanniser/effect-workshop/src/part2-cli/project/AFTER_THE_WORKSHOP.md

 # Things you can try adding after the workshop to reinforce what you learned:

+_Having trouble or want to share your solution? @ me in the Effect discord!_

 1. Redirect Support

 - Make it either the default or an option to have the cli automatically resolve redirects